kodosa7/new-portfolio/README.md

 # My Portfolio Website

-## The brief introduction and list of finished projects
+## The brief introduction of my finished Frond-End projects

 This is the web portfolio summarizing my frontend development knowledge with the goal of finding a job as a frontend web developer.